Tehforsch/tolinoRemote/readme.md

 1. Gaining root access to the Tolino so we can run our remote control client on it
 2. Writing the remote control client and getting it to run on the Tolino
 3. Building the actual remote control using an ESP32, and a 3D-printed case.
+4. Writing the remote control server running on the ESP32

 # Rooting the Tolino